-Fitch Ratings has assigned expected ratings to the residential mortgage-backed notes to be issued by Paragon Mortgages (No.23) PLC (PM23), an SPV incorporated in England and Wales.
-Fitch expects the final pool of loans backing the notes after the six month pre-funding period to consist solely of prime buy-to-let (BTL) residential mortgages originated by Paragon Mortgages (2010) Limited (Paragon), a wholly owned company of Paragon Group plc.
+Fitch Ratings has assigned expected ratings to the residential mortgage-backed notes to be issued by Paragon Mortgages (No.24) PLC (PM24), an SPV incorporated in England and Wales.
+Fitch expects the final pool of loans backing the notes after the pre-funding period to consist solely of prime buy-to-let (BTL) residential mortgages originated by Paragon Mortgages (2010) Limited (Paragon), a wholly owned company of Paragon Group plc.
 The mortgages are serviced by Paragon, with Homeloan Management Limited as back-up servicer.